Bergm: Bayesian Exponential Random Graphs in R: Introduction

-The \pkg{Bergm} package for \proglang{R} \citep{R} implements Bayesian analysis for Exponential Random Graph Models (ERGMs) (\cite{was:pat96}; \cite{rob:pat:kal:lus07}) using the methods described by \cite{cai:fri11} and \cite{cai:fri12}.
+The \pkg{Bergm} package for \proglang{R} \citep{R} implements Bayesian analysis for Exponential Random Graph Models using the methods described by \cite{cai:fri11} and \cite{cai:fri13}.
 The package provides a comprehensive framework for Bayesian inference and model selection using Markov chain Monte Carlo (MCMC) algorithms.
 It can also supply graphical Bayesian goodness-of-fit procedures that address the issue of model adequacy.
 Although computationally intensive, the package is simple to use and represents an attractive way of analyzing network data as it offers the advantange of a complete probabilistic treatment of uncertainty. \pkg{Bergm} is based on the \pkg{ergm} package \citep{hun:han:but:goo:mor08} which is part of the \pkg{statnet} suite of packages \citep{han:hun:but:goo:mor07} and therefore it makes use of the same model set-up and network simulation algorithms.
+The \pkg{ergm} and \pkg{Bergm} packages complement each other in the sense that \pkg{ergm} implements maximum likelihood-based inference whereas \pkg{Bergm} implements Bayesian inference.
 The \pkg{Bergm} package has been continually improved in terms of speed performance over the last two years and one of the purposes of this paper is to highlight these improvements.
 We feel that this package now offers the end-user a feasible option for carrying out Bayesian inference for exponential random graphs.

-Two well-known network datasets will be used throughout this tutorial for illustrative purposes: the first is the Kapferer Tailor Shop dataset \citep{kap72} whose directed edges represent work interactions in a tailor shop in Zambia (then Northern Rhodesia) and nodal attributes refer to the job status.
+Three network datasets will be used throughout this tutorial for illustrative purposes: the first is the Kapferer Tailor Shop dataset \citep{kap72} whose directed edges represent work interactions in a tailor shop in Zambia (then Northern Rhodesia) and nodal attributes refer to the job status.
 The second network is Zachary's karate club \citep{zac77} which represents the undirected social network graph of friendships between 34 members of a karate club at a US university in the 1970s.
-Figure~\ref{fig:graph} displays the graphs of these two networks, The exact \proglang{R} code used to produce both of these plots is given in Appendix A.
+The third is excerpt of 50 girls from the Teenage Friends and Lifestyle Study data set.
+Figure~\ref{fig:graph} displays the graphs of the first two networks, Figure~\ref{fig:teen_graphs} displays the graphs of the Teenage Friends and Lifestyle Study network.
+The exact \proglang{R} code used to produce these plots is given in Appendix A.

 In this paper we describe how to install and load \pkg{Bergm} (Section \ref{sec:getbergm}) providing a brief summary of what Bayesian ERGMs are (Section \ref{sec:bbergm}).
 Sections \ref{sec:parbergm}, \ref{sec:bgofbergm}, and \ref{sec:bmsbergm} overview the algorithms and the functions used to produce posterior estimates for the parameters, Bayesian goodness-of-fit procedures and model selection respectively.
 Two examples are developed in Section~\ref{sec:kap} and Section~\ref{sec:kar}.
 This paper does not provide an exhaustive description of all the functionality and options available, and more information about the commands and methods mentioned are available through the \proglang{R} help system within the package.